 - a dependant on your partner’s UK visa

-- a spouse or partner on a ‘family of a settled person’ visa
+- a spouse or partner on a family visa

-The same rules apply if your ex-partner’s visa is based on your relationship (ie they’re your dependant or you’re their ‘sponsor’).
+The same rules apply if your ex-partner’s visa is based on your relationship (for example they’re your dependant or you’re their ‘sponsor’).

 How to tell the Home Office

-Write a letter to the Home Office to tell them the relationship has ended - include your and your ex-partner’s:
+Send an email to the Home Office to tell them that the relationship has ended.

 - date of birth